BSc (Hons)

 Modules

-You will understand the requirement for Continuous Professional Development and how to maintain a Personal Development Portfolio that records learning and education activities.
-You will use reflective models, set goals and personal objectives.
-You will be introduced to Equality, Diversity and Inclusion principles and practice.
+This module starts the leadership journey by focusing on individuals as independent learners and professionals, including an awareness of their own health and wellbeing and how this can impact them in practice.
+They will gain an understanding of working as a professional within the health and social care settings.
+Students will understand the requirement for Continuous Professional Development and how to maintain a Personal Development Portfolio that records learning and education activities.
+They will use reflective models, set goals and personal objectives.
+Students will be introduced to Equality, Diversity and Inclusion principles and practice.
 Professionalism, codes of conduct/standards of practice, values-based practice, and governance, patient safety, consent and confidentiality will be discussed.
-You will develop your academic writing skills, communication skills, professionalism and reflection and are required to demonstrate this in practice in line with CSP and HCPC standards.
+Students will develop their academic writing skills, communication skills, professionalism and reflection and are required to demonstrate this in practice in line with CSP and HCPC standards.

-This module introduces generic subjective and objective assessment skills for holistic biopsychosocial assessments using the International Classification of Functioning, Disability and Health (ICF) framework for health, fitness and disability.
+The module will introduce generic subjective and objective assessment skills for holistic biopsychosocial assessments utilising ICF framework for health, fitness and disability.
 Principles of biomechanics, clinical measurement techniques and mobility aid assessment will be applied through studying normal movement and function and applying growing anatomical knowledge and terminology.

-Assessments and their findings will be used to undertake basic clinical reasoning, safe mobility, aid prescription and generate documentation of findings, problems lists, and person-orientated goals which take into account an individual's physical, psychological, social and cultural needs.
+Assessments and their findings will be used to undertake basic clinical reasoning, safe mobility aid prescription and generate documentation of findings, problems lists, and person-orientated goals which take into account individuals’ physical, psychological, social, and cultural needs.
 Basic research skills such as information searching and synthesis will be used to introduce an evidence-based practice approach.
 Through the use of case studies, the module will demonstrate how physiotherapy assessment contributes to a safe, person-centred approach with a strong focus on informed consent.

 The aim of the module is to ensure secure cardiorespiratory anatomy and physiology and introduce physiological, structural, behavioural and functional changes associated with selected pathology and disease progression in cardiovascular and respiratory systems.
 This module covers basic cardiorespiratory assessment to determine a patient’s physical, psychological and cultural needs and the application of clinical reasoning and decision making in the formulation of problem lists and an appropriate plan of management.